WallarooLabs/wally/docs/proposals/connector-protocol-v3.md

 - ACK: Worker -> Connector
     * These can arrive asynchronously and should be processed accordingly
     * The next state is closed
+- RESTART: Worker -> Connector
+    * Worker is requesting that all streams be reprocessed
+    * The next state is Terminated

 In the Terminated state, no actions are valid: the worker will close the session and ignore any frames received after the RESTART frame has been sent.